ruby-rdf/rdf-n3/README.md

 Note that the behavior of both existential and universal variables is not entirely in keeping with the [Team Submission][], and neither work quite like SPARQL variables.
 When used in the antecedent part of an implication, universal variables should behave much like SPARQL variables.
 This area is subject to a fair amount of change.

-## Implementation Notes
-The parser is driven through a rules table contained in lib/rdf/n3/reader/meta.rb.
-These rules are processed through a [Parsing Expression Grammar][PEG] parser implemented in the [EBNF gem][].

-The [meta.rb][file:lib/rdf/n3/reader/meta.rb] file is generated from {file:etc/n3.ebnf N3 EBNF grammar} using a rake task.

 ## Dependencies
 * [RDF.rb](https://rubygems.org/gems/rdf) (~> 3.1, >= 3.1.4)
 * [EBNF][EBNF gem] (~> 2.1)